 When selecting wood for burning to smoke pork, it is suggested to use applewood, or in this case, hickory wood, for the best flavourful bark.
 When completely marinated with dry rub, your pulled pork meat should be in your electric smoker or pellet smoker for around 16 to 20 hours, cooked low and slow for the best-pulled pork meat.
 Make sure that the pork shoulder reaches an internal temp of 195ºF.

 Step 4 – Add Your Favourite Sauce

-When your smoked pulled pork has completed the smoking process, add your favourite bbq sauce to complete the process for the best-pulled pork flavour.
+When your smoked pulled pork has completed the smoking process, add your favorite bbq sauce to complete the process for the best-pulled pork flavour, kanas city bbq sauce is of them.
 Liberally coat the barbecue sauce onto the meat for great pulled pork.